 The Aztecs were somewhat nomadic until the 14th century.
 According to Aztec legends, their patron god, Huitzilpochtli, told a priest that their wandering would end and that they would found a magnificent city in a place where an eagle rested on a cactus.14

 This vision did materialize in the middle of Lake Texcoco, and the area became the center of Aztec civilization.
 The village of Tenochtitlan eventually became the historic center of Mexico City.

 Huitzilopochtli is the Aztec god of the sun and war and he is represented by an eagle.
 The Aztecs believed that eagles played a role in leading the sun across the sky.

 Today, the eagle is a symbol of Mexico and is depicted on the Mexican flag.

 For the Zulu People of South Africa, the Bateleur eagle, whom the Zulus call “Ingonghulu,” is sacred.
 They believe that when the Tree of Life gave birth to all living beings, the Ingonghulu was the first bird to emerge from the Tree.
-When the bird flapped his wings, we announced his birth.
-Thus, the eagle in Zulu culture is a symbol of creation.
+When the bird flapped his wings, he announced his birth.
+Thus, the eagle in Zulu culture is a symbol of creation.15

-The black-chested snake eagle was also considered sacred and a symbol of God’s power.
+The Zulu also view the black-chested snake eagle as sacred and a symbol of God’s power.

 Eagle Meaning in Ancient Egypt